NiekVeenstra/komputerStore/README.md

 ## Features
 - Browse available products
-- Add items to the shopping cart
+- Buy items
-- View the shopping cart and update quantities
-- Checkout and complete a purchase
+- Work / get money
+- deposit money
+- get loan

 ## Built with
 - HTML
 - CSS
 - JavaScript

-- Acknowledgements
+## Acknowledgements
 This project was built as part of a learning exercise and was inspired by various e-commerce websites.

 ## Authors